Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 The bottom line

 In our view, Koi is one of the more trustworthy names in hemp — a named, family-owned veteran that does the transparency work and has the independent receipts to prove it.
 If you want a brand where you can verify the people, the lab, and the test results, Koi clears that bar better than almost anyone in these files.
-The reasons it's a C and not a B are honest and useful: an old FDA letter, two old suits, self-asserted (not shown) factory certs, a fuzzy sourcing-origin story, and independent evidence that it over-labels potency about a quarter of the time.
+The reasons it's a C and not a B are honest and useful: two FDA warning letters (2019 marketing claims; an individual 2023 delta-8 adulteration letter), two old suits, self-asserted (not shown) factory certs, a fuzzy sourcing-origin story, and independent evidence that it over-labels potency about a quarter of the time.

 If you buy Koi, our practical advice: pull the COA for your specific batch (the lab is named and accredited, which is exactly what you want), stick to the core CBD/delta line where the testing is strongest rather than assuming the same rigor on every newer SKU, and remember the potency on the label may run a little low versus what's actually inside.
-A C (77/100) — a strong, near-B grade for a brand that earned its longevity honestly.
-The full methodology shows every point; if Koi documents its facility certifications and tightens its label accuracy, this is a B (see the notice below).
+A C (75/100) — a solid grade for a brand that earned its longevity honestly, dented by a regulatory record that now includes a recent letter.
+The full methodology shows every point; if Koi resolves the FDA's 2023 concerns, documents its facility certifications, and tightens its label accuracy, the grade climbs back toward a B (see the notice below).

 Questions, answered